-For over 40 years it has been the family home of Peter Thorogood and Roger Linton.
-Who saved the house in 1984, and set about extensive works to restore and enhance the estate.
-They were awarded MBE’s for their efforts by Queen Elizabeth II.
+When Peter and Roger purchased the house in 1984, and they immediately set about extensive works to restore and enhance the estate.
+They were subsequently awarded MBE’s by Queen Elizabeth II for their efforts.
 Their mission and passion from the start has been to ensure St Mary’s can continue to remain open and accessible to the public.

-The main house includes fine panelled rooms include the unique Elizabethan trompe l’oeil Painted Room.
-A wonderful Victorian music room where they still hold concerts and events.
-There are intriguing literary connections with Oscar Wilde’s The Importance of Being Earnest, and the Sherlock Holmes story The Musgrave Ritual.
+The main house includes fine panelled rooms, including: A unique Elizabethan trompe l’oeil Painted Room; a wonderful Victorian music room where they still hold concerts and events; and much more.
+Discover the intriguing literary connection with Oscar Wilde’s The Importance of Being Earnest, and also the site where BBC Dr Who’s Tardis landed inside the house!

 The five acres of beautiful gardens include an exceptional example of the prehistoric Ginkgo Biloba ‘living fossil’ tree, delightful animal topiary, and larger ‘Secret’ Gardens with their original Victorian fruit wall and pineapple pits.
-The gardens include a series of ‘garden rooms’: a beautiful Jubilee rose garden; a terracotta garden; King’s Garden; circular English Poetry Garden; and a Landscape Water Garden, with a lake and small island.
-There is also a Rural Museum, though this is currently closed.
+There are a series of ‘garden rooms’: a beautiful Jubilee rose garden; a terracotta garden; King’s Garden; circular English Poetry Garden; and a Landscape Water Garden, with a lake and small island.
+There is also a Rural Museum, though this is currently closed in need of restoration.

 TRIP ADVISOR 2019 CERTIFICATE OF EXCELLENCE FOR THE CONSISTENT ACHIEVEMENT OF HIGH RATINGS FROM VISITORS.
 Read reviews